 Along with the submission of experiments, participants will be invited to submit a paper to the workshop in order to describe their experiments and discussing the results with the audience in a regular workshop session.
 More information about format and requirements will be provided soon.

-This task consists on performing an automatic sentiment analysis to determine the global polarity of each message in the test set of the General corpus (see below).
+This task consists on performing an automatic sentiment analysis to determine the global polarity of each message in the provided test sets (complete set and 1k set) of the General corpus (see below).
 This task is a reedition of the task in the previous years.
 Participants will be provided with the training set of the General corpus so that they may train and validate their models.

 There will be two different evaluations: one based on 6 different polarity labels (P+, P, NEU, N, N+, NONE) and another based on just 4 labels (P, N, NEU, NONE).